dumberjs/dumber-gist/development.md

 sudo brew services restart nginx
 ```

-I don't need sudo for port 443 to work for me.
-I don't remember what I did long time ago to allow port below 1024.
+I don't need sudo for port 443 to work.
+I don't remember what I did (long time ago) to allow port below 1024.

-If you use sudo to start nginx, don't worry, as a security feature, nginux will downgrade itself to a user (default to the user of the app) after it was started.
+If you use sudo to start nginx, don't worry, as a security feature, nginx will downgrade itself to a user (default to the user of the app) after started.

 ### Start local app

-Before browse the app, you need to build `client` code.
+Before using the app, you need to build `client` code.
 Run

     cd client/
     npm i # or yarn or pnpm i